-Understanding Why Dogs Bark, Will Help You To Control it
+Understanding Why Dogs Bark Will Help You To Control it

 Let’s face it, dogs bark.
-It is a very natural and normal means of communication.
-We would all agree dog barking can be a tremendous benefit to us at times, such as when an intruder is breaking into the house, or somebody is approaching our child while they are playing.
+It is a very natural means of communication.
+We would all agree dog barking can be a tremendous benefit to us at times, such as when an intruder is breaking into the house or somebody is approaching our child while they are playing.
 We expect this when we bring home a beloved dog, big or small.
 We hope they will alert us to any impending danger.

 Here are seven common reasons why dogs bark:

 - Dogs bark when they become startled, although this barking usually ends quickly in normal dogs.
 In dogs that are not very confident, this barking can be a commonplace occurrence.
-Teach your dog incompatible behaviors to give them other things to think about and focus on.